preload

 Race Engines

-Our standard Volvo B18/20 vintage race engines produce from 200 to 230 HP at 2 liters ( depending on exact specifications ) , with a broad power band - normally run on the track between 4,000 and 8,000 RPM.
-The design is one that we have developed based on 20 years of vintage racing and dyno testing experience, and is basically an evolution of the engine that I have used in my own vintage racecar since 1992.
+Our standard Volvo B18/20 vintage race engines produce from 200 to 220 HP at 2 liters ( depending on exact specifications ) , with a broad power band - normally run on the track between 4,500 and 8,000 RPM.
+The design is one that we have developed based on 25 years of vintage racing and dyno testing experience, and is basically an evolution of the engine that I have used in my own vintage racecar since 1992.
 It features our race head with dual valve springs plus damper and a custom designed race cam.
-Since it’s designed for vintage racing, reliability and flexibility are key objectives in its design, but it is a race engine designed for track use only.
-Customers have been using and winning with these engines in vintage racing and in SCCA's Historic Series for many years. ( After 10 years my 1800 still holds an SCCA Historic Series track record at Watkins Glen.)
-We have also built similar engines for other types of racing and rallying which are now in use in the US and several other countries.
+Since it is designed for vintage racing, reliability and flexibility are key objectives in its design, but it is a race engine designed for track use only.
+Though we can do custom versions with modified characteristics, our standard vintage race engine is a high compression engine ( 13 - 1 or higher CR ) designed to be used with high octane leaded race fuel only.
+Customers have been using and winning with these engines in vintage racing and in SCCA's Historic Series for many years. ( After 15 years my 1800 still holds an SCCA Historic Series track record at Watkins Glen.)
+We have also built similar engines for other types of racing and rallying which are now in use in the US and several other countries, including the UK, Germany, and Australia and can build engines to FIA specs upon request.

 One of our race engines during dyno testing.

-• B20, 2 liter vintage race engines with ported race head, custom race cam, forged pistons, Carillo or Crower rods, balanced and blueprinted, approx. $6350*
+• B20, 2 liter vintage race engines with ported race head, custom race cam, forged pistons, Carillo or Crower rods, balanced and blueprinted, approx. $6895*, depending on exact configuration and parts included.

 • 2.5 liter B20 monster engine, 92mm bore - 92mm stroke with billet steel stroker crank, all the best components, the most powerful B20 Volvo race engine you can buy.
-Designed for higher rpm than the street version listed above, this pure race version uses lighter, longer rods, lighter pistons, and has a head and cam designed to facilitate high rpm - high compression use. - $7800*
+Designed for higher rpm than the street version listed above, this pure race version uses lighter, longer rods, lighter pistons, and has a head and cam designed to facilitate high rpm - high compression use. - $ 8400 - $8800 + depending on rod and head choices.

 *Additional core charges or exchange requirements may apply to all engine rebuilds.
-The typical B20 core charge for engine and head is $350.
-For engines to be shipped there may be additional packing and handling charges for preparing the engine for shipping
+The typical B20 core charge for engine and head is $ 400.
+For large bore engines .060 over and up to 92 mm the core charge is $500.
+For cores which will accept boring to 93 or 94 mm the core charge is $650 when available. ( All of our blocks are sonic checked for cylinder wall thickness so we know how hard it is to find blocks that will reliably take various overbores. ) .
+For engines to be shipped there may be additional packing and handling charges for preparing the engine for shipping - usually $150 for shipping on a pallet.

 go to top | how to order